Cuevana/storm/README.md

 `npm run build` will build for your current platform.

-`npm run build-all` will build for all platforms.
+`npm run build --all` will build for all platforms.

 #### Developers